soliverit/depc_nsga2/README.md

 `--write-state` Write a .stt (just a csv with a distinct file type) to the input data directory

 `--inequality` Explicitly define the minimum points improved constraint

+`--state-identifier` Tell the script that the data has a column with a Retrofit ID chosen during a previous optimisation.
+Use the value as in place of `--best-initial-states` building-locked states
 ### Additional parameters for ./nsga2_community.py
 `--partitions` Number of subsets data is split into.